-The Phi Phi Islands could be the ultimate paradise… but for how long?
+The Phi Phi Islands are our favourite romantic paradise… but for how long?

 When my in-laws offered Mr Globetrotter and I a week of babysitting for us to travel anywhere in the world, we did not hesitate at the opportunity to take a kid-free vacation!

-This post is part of our Discover SE Asia series – read on more exciting family adventures around Bali, Cambodia, Singapor& more!
+This post is part of our Discover SE Asia series – read on more exciting family adventures around Bali, Cambodia, Singapore & more!